EpsilonSolutions/netscaler-command-reference/docs/basic/servicegroup/servicegroup.md

 The state of the service

 <b>delay</b>
-The remaning time in seconds for the service to be disabledNOTE: This attribute is deprecated.Changed from positional to keyword to avoid confusion with serverName
+The remaning time in seconds for the service to be disabled

 <b>IP</b>
 IP Address.